-TrustWorks is implicitly concerned with human rights in its core business operations.
-Within its sphere of external influence, the company focuses on: the inclusion of local people in conflict- resolution and mediation processes to support their work toward building peaceful societies; empowering marginalised groups in line with a feminist ethos; addressing non-technical risks facing companies in natural resource-related industries that operate in conflict-affected, fragile and developing contexts; and, ensuring companies are in conformity with internationally proclaimed human rights principles.
-TrustWorks believes in the potential of business actors to collaborate with governments and communities to achieve peace-building, state building and sustainable development that establish/re-establish the conditions for the enjoyment of social, political and economic rights, and therefore to actively contribute to an environment where human rights are respected and promoted.
+Human rights are at the heart of our mandate and, therefore our work with clients and partners.
+We work on supporting: the inclusion of local people in conflict resolution and mediation processes to support their work toward building peaceful societies, including through our work on insider mediation; addressing non-technical risks facing companies that operate in fragile and conflict-affected settings, including through dialogue with affected stakeholders; and, ensuring companies are in conformity with international standards as they relate to human rights, particularly those in the domain of business and human rights, including the Ruggie Principles and the Voluntary Principles.

+TrustWorks believes in the potential of business actors to collaborate with governments and communities to achieve peacebuilding, statebuilding and sustainable development that establish/re-establish the conditions for the enjoyment of social, political and economic rights, and therefore to actively contribute to an environment where human rights are respected and promoted.
 As such, SDG 16 (Peace, Justice, and Strong Institutions) is at the heart of TrustWorks mandate and continues to be a guiding principle for the innovative initiatives our business pursue.

 We ensure that the projects we develop ourselves and/or with our partners are held to the highest standards possible through rigorous conflict-sensitivity analysis, risk analysis and monitoring and evaluation.
 Due to our mandate to help clients improve the way they work, TrustWorks upholds a policy to not preclude any client accused of human rights violations from receiving our services and support on the basis of that accusation - as we feel these organisations need our services in many ways more than others in order to rectify their operational practices.

-However, when we are approached for support by potential clients who may have been accused of human rights violations we do our due diligence in order to decide whether to work with such entities and to ensure that we do not become ourselves, complicit and, indeed, to ensure that working with such entities will ensure that human rights violations do not re-occur.
+When we are approached for support by potential clients who may have been accused of human rights violations we do our due diligence in order to decide whether to work with such entities and to ensure that we do not become ourselves, complicit and, indeed, to ensure that working with such entities will ensure that human rights violations do not re-occur.
 Due diligence involves an honest assessment of:

-- The political will within the organisation to address these violations and commitment from senior managers that the initiative will be implemented; - The access we will have to staff and stakeholders to help the client to address these violations: - Whether we are able to help the client address the issue that may have given rise to accusation of human rights violations, while also putting in place mechanisms for the long-term that will enable stakeholders to seek redress; and, - Whether our engagement can be reasonably expected not to cause harm to any persons or any contexts and if the security of TrustWorks personnel will not be jeopardised.
+- The political will within the organisation to address these violations and commitment from senior managers that the initiative will be implemented; - The access we will have to staff and stakeholders to help the client to address these violations; - Whether we are able to help the client address the issue that may have given rise to accusations, while also putting in place mechanisms for the long-term that will enable stakeholders to seek redress; and,

+• Whether our engagement can be reasonably expected not to cause harm to any persons or any contexts and if the security of TrustWorks personnel will not be jeopardised.

-In terms of our own operations, TrustWorks only hires staff who have a proven track record in field related to our domain of business; we work with credible suppliers (web designers, accountants, lawyers etc.) who have been recommended to us by dis-interested third parties.
+In term of our own operations, TrustWorks only hires staff who have a proven track record in field related to our domain of business; we work with credible suppliers (web designers, accountants, lawyers etc.) who have been recommended to us by disinterested third parties.